isMandyCoding/Learn-to-code-javascript/README.md

 # Learn to Code: Introduction to JavaScript

-Brought to you by Galvanize.
-Learn more about the way we teach code at [galvanize.com](http://galvanize.com).
+Start Learning Web Dev Basics with our free prep course! http://bit.ly/gsoftprep

 Get to this repo by typing in URL: **jsrepo.sage.codes**

 ### FAQ:

-- WIFI: `Galvanize Guest Seattle` | Password is posted on the wall
+- WIFI: `Galvanize Guest` | Password is posted on the wall
 - Bathrooms: Behind you down the hall to the left
 - Kitchen outside back classroom door with Coffee & Tea!
 - Snacks + water in back of room

-## Overview
-The goal of this brief course is to provide you with a fun introduction to the world of web development with Javascript.

-#### Here's what we'll be doing:
-* Overview of basic JavaScript concepts
-* How to Solve a common interview Question
-* Playing around and break things

-#### What is programming?
-Programming is giving your computer a set of instructions to perform a task.

-This sounds simple but it can get complicated!

 ## Setting up your computer